US Navy expert: Tanker attack mine resembles Iranian mines

 “The limpet mine that was used does bear a striking resemblance to that which has been publicly displayed in Iranian military parades,” Kido said.
 “There are distinguishing features.”

 Authorities also recovered a hand print and fingerprints, he said.
 “We recovered biometric information … which can be used to build a criminal case to hold the individuals responsible accountable.”
-He did not elaborate.
+He did not offer more details.

 The second vessel involved in the attack, the Norwegian-owned Front Altair, caught fire and sent black smoke up into the air that was visible from space by satellites.
 Kido did not explain why the U.S. had no immediate evidence from that vessel.
 Both are now anchored off the eastern coast of the United Arab Emirates.